 Judith attended many Verandah launches, board meetings and student events, and her legacy will continue to live on through the Deakin School of Communication and Creative Arts Judith Rodriguez Memorial Prize, presented annually to third year creative writing students from the degree she did so much to shape and encourage.
 She was also an Honorary Fellow who gave lectures and readings, provided mentoring and nurtured the creative community at Deakin.
 Judith’s influence has spread far and wide across the community at Deakin University, and her passing leaves both an acknowledgement of her many achievements and sadness that we will no longer receive her fine wisdom.
 You can read more about Judith’s life and work, here.

-Past winners have been published in Verandah since 2015, with details below:
+Past winners (details below) have been published in Verandah since 2015:

 Prior to 2015, the Judith Rodiguez Prize winner was published in the relevant year’s edition of Etchings, produced by Ilura Press (founding publisher the Deakin alumnus Christopher Lappas).

 The PostGraduate Publication Prize for Writing has been established by Deakin’s School of Communication and Creative Arts (SCCA), under the Verandah imprint.